Contact Us

 Like many other Finns, I developed a very strong connection with nature.
 As a child, I loved exploring my surroundings with my siblings.
 Playing in the forest, cross-country skiing, ice-fishing on frozen lakes, swimming in rivers and picking berries and mushrooms.
 Nature provided many learning opportunities for problem-solving, risk taking, observation, creativity and self-mastery.
 The chance to see wild animals from squirrels and birds to foxes and elks in their natural settings was exciting and we spent hours and hours outdoors, in any weather, discovering new places and searching for our next encounter with a wild creature.

-Over the years, I have maintained my connection with nature.
 I know for sure, that my overall wellbeing – and happiness – are correlated to spending time in the natural world.
 I often combine physical exercise with mindfulness activities.
 During a brisk walk, I use my senses to see, hear and feel the world around me.
 I notice a brilliant red flower or a spider's web in the early morning mist.
 I hear the wind in the trees and feel the ground under my feet.
 I pause and breathe in the fresh air.

 This is a great way to exercise the body and free the mind from distracting thoughts.